tvieregge/notes/the_mind_illuminated.md

 Becoming aware of MW isn't something *you* did, it's an unconsious process, train it.

 The "aha" moment is a moment of __introspective awareness__.

+__diligence:__ a firm intentional resolve to do something.
+Not forging the mind to do something it can't.

+Apply __diligence__ to directing your intention to train stable attention.

+Pg 86 for review

+Can use mental words/images to help with focusing on the breath, but let them fall away when they aren't necessary.
+This may take untill we'll into stage 4.

+Don't let peripheral awareness drop away.
+Allow sounds, sensations, __thoughts__ and feeling to continue in the background.

+In this stage breath doesn't need to be the center at attention, it is good enough to have it in the __field of consciousness__

+Remember: the mind is a bunch of processes going on in parallel, there is no *you* to blame.